vim/vim/runtime/colors/README.txt

 please check the following items:

 - Does it work in a color terminal as well as in the GUI?
+- Is "g:colors_name" set to a meaningful value?
+In case of doubt you can do it this way: let g:colors_name = expand('<sfile>:t:r')
 - Is 'background' either used or appropriately set to "light" or "dark"?
 - Try setting 'hlsearch' and searching for a pattern, is the match easy to spot?